I'm Andrea, a Certified Core Strengths Facilitator, a Certified Practitioner of the EQ-i2.0®, and an ICF-credentialed Certified Executive Coach.

 When I focused my purpose toward professional coaching, I knew I had found what I am meant to be doing.

-In August 2022, I earned my Certified Executive Coaching (CEC) designation with Royal Roads University, and a few weeks later I qualified as an ICF Associate Certified Coach (ACC).
+In August 2022, I earned my Certified Executive Coaching (CEC) designation with Royal Roads University.
+A few weeks later I qualified as an ICF Associate Certified Coach (ACC).
+And by May 2023, I achieved an ICF Professional Certified Coach (PCC) credential.

 I was not consciously attuned to the valuable skills, and first-hand insight I was building at the intersection of culture and team dynamics by leading, developing, and coaching teams throughout my career.